pflanze/captain2/README.md

 Create a Virtual Environment: open terminal or command prompt and navigate to the directory where the CAPTAIN library and scripts are:

-`cd captain_codes_data`
+`cd your_path/captain2-main`

-Create a Python virtual environment (you'll need to have Python 3.11 or higher already installed; you might have to type `python3.11` if you have multiple versions of python installed):
+Create a Python virtual environment (you'll need to have Python 3.11 or 3.12 already installed; you might have to type `python3.11` if you have multiple versions of python installed):

 `python -m venv venv`